GavinHuttley/tib/source/intro.rst

 .. sectionauthor:: Gavin Huttley

+.. todo:: include description of computational thinking, how that part is not about programming, per se, but shares similarities.
+Using abstraction; Decomposition; Separation of concerns;

 .. todo:: add commentary on mechanics of programming being just part of the skill set, it's really the ability to transform a biological research question into a form that can be addressed using algorithm

 .. epigraph::